TurboVega/agon-vdp/src/src/otf_mode.md

 it would be more efficient to use a tile array.
 Slower processing might cause flicker.

+Refer to the section on OTF Primitive Flags for information about certain flags that are useful for tile maps.

 ## Create primitive: Tile Array
 <b>VDU 23, 30, 13, id; pid; flags; cols; rows; w; h;</b>